Skip to Main Content

 The Lot-et-Garonne Table: Where the Plate Starts in the Field

 The Lot-et-Garonne department occupies a particular position in French provincial dining that is easy to underestimate if you arrive from Paris or Bordeaux.
-This is one of France's most agriculturally concentrated regions — stone fruit, tomatoes, prunes, garlic, walnuts, duck, and foie gras all carry appellation-level seriousness here — and restaurants that sit inside that producing landscape operate with a supply logic that coastal or urban kitchens cannot easily replicate.
+This is one of France's most agriculturally concentrated regions, stone fruit, tomatoes, prunes, garlic, walnuts, duck, and foie gras all carry appellation-level seriousness here, and restaurants that sit inside that producing landscape operate with a supply logic that coastal or urban kitchens cannot easily replicate.
 Sourcing is not a philosophy statement; it is a geographic fact.
 Fourques-sur-Garonne, a commune along the Garonne's left bank between Marmande and Agen, is positioned at the centre of that network.
-Ja'ayl, at 116 Allée de Pont des Sables, is the kind of address that earns attention precisely because of where it sits, not in spite of it.
+Ja'ayl is a restaurant in Fourques-sur-Garonne, France, at 116 Allée de Pont des Sables.
+It serves modern French fusion with global influences and is priced at about $75 per person.

 White Star Recognition and What It Signals